gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 ```

 !!!info
-To minimize unexpected situations and faciliate maintenance, the Tanstack Query cache shouldn't be shared between the host application and the modules.
-As the Tanstack Query cache is located in the `QueryClient`, both the host application and the modules should instantiate their own `QueryClient` instance.
+To minimize unexpected situations and faciliate maintenance, the TanStack Query cache shouldn't be shared between the host application and the modules.
+As the TanStack Query cache is located in the `QueryClient`, both the host application and the modules should instantiate their own `QueryClient` instance.
 !!!

 ## Create a component for providers